James McGlaughlin

 Mc Glaughlin James

-James McGlaughlin is a qualified solicitor in the International Arbitration group based in London, having previously worked in Mexico City.
-Mr. McGlaughlin's practice focuses on international investment and commercial arbitration, and public international law disputes.
+James McGlaughlin is a qualified solicitor in the International Arbitration group based in London, having previously worked in the firm’s Mexico City office as an International Associate.
+Mr. McGlaughlin's practice focuses on international investment and commercial arbitration, commercial litigation and public international law disputes.

 Mr. McGlaughlin specialises in investment treaty and commercial arbitration disputes, representing both sovereign states and private parties from across the world, including Latin America, Europe and the Middle East, in proceedings conducted under the main procedural and institutional rules (ICSID, UNCITRAL, ICC and LCIA).

-Mr. McGlaughlin’s practice also includes advising sovereign States on arbitration-related litigation before the English Courts dealing with the enforcement of arbitration awards.
+Mr. McGlaughlin’s practice also includes advising sovereign States on arbitration-related litigation dealing with the enforcement of arbitration awards, as well as advising international private and state-owned parties in commercial litigation disputes, before the English Courts.

 Public International Law